lukebeddow/gripper-mujoco/README.md

 In order to build, the locations of the dependent libraries needs to be specified.
 This is specified in the ```buildsettings.mk``` file. **You will need to edit ```buildsettings.mk``` in order to build**.
 This file contains library locations for a variety of compile locations, you will need to add your compile location to this file.
 The file is structured as an ```if ... else if ... else if ... endif```.
 Copy the following code to the bottom of the file:

-Next, the locations of the library installations should be put into the Makefile.
-Every machine that compiles this project has slightly different paths and library locations.
-Open the ```buildsettings.mk``` makefile and you will see a variety of options for different library locations.
-Add a new one which corresponds to your machine, for example ```mybuild```.
-You will need to set:

 ```make
 ifeq ($(filter mybuild, $(MAKECMDGOALS)), mybuild)